EMS, first responders and everyone must know these safety tips when rendering electric shock first aid

 - Call 911 as well as local emergency services and the relevant utility or power company that provides the electricity in question.

-What treatment should be included as part of the electric shock first aid rendered at an accident scene?
+What treatment should be included as part of the first aid treatment rendered to the victim at the accident scene?

 Electric shock can be unlike many other injuries, especially because its effects on the body are not always immediately apparent to EMS, first responders and other care providers.